 I hope people might be attracted into the museum by the view at the entrance.
-Their eyes would follow the curvy floorslab coming from the ground all the way up to the roof.
-People could choose getting into the space either through the ramp or the courtyard with a pool and tree on the first floor.
-Sky is reflected onto the ground, with reflecting pool together, helping people to filter their mind and forget the environment out there.
+Their eyes would follow the curvy floor slab coming from the ground all the way up to the roof.
+People could choose to get into space either through the ramp or the courtyard with a pool and tree on the first floor.
+The sky is reflected onto the ground, with reflecting pool together, helping people to filter their mind and forget the environment out there.

-The second courtyard introduces nature light to the back exhibition hall and meeting room on 2nd floor, while separating the public and privacy needed.
-The curvy wall implies people to the other side of the building, and introduces them to come to the public stairs-plaza on the roof, where people could enjoy sunshine and have a break, or look down to the pool.
+The second courtyard introduces natural light to the back exhibition hall and meeting room on the 2nd floor while separating the public and privacy needed.
+The curvy wall implies people to the other side of the building and introduces them to come to the public stairs-plaza on the roof, where people could enjoy the sunshine and have a break, or look down to the pool.

-There are six and half courtyards on 2,695 square meters site.
-Besides the two bigger ones for exhibition, there are four more courtyards lying on the upper part.
-Two yards apply sunlight to the back space and introduce skylight to the exhibition hall below.
-The other two yards are on the top of the floor, which also open to sky.
+There are six and a half courtyards on 2,695 square meters site.
+Besides the two bigger ones for the exhibition, there are four more courtyards lying on the upper part.
+Two yards apply sunlight to the backspace and introduce skylight to the exhibition hall below.
+The other two yards are on the top of the floor, which also open to the sky.

 Project title: Tree Art Museum

 Height: 18.78 m

 No. of floors: Exhibition part: 2 stories, Function part: 5 stories

 Site area: 2,695 ㎡

 Design Architect: Daipu Architects